aryansondharva/Erynx/README.md

 ## Credits & Acknowledgments

-This project was built as part of the **30 Days of AI Voice Agents** challenge.
+N9NE was built as part of the **30 Days of AI Voice Agents** challenge.

 ### Services Used
 - [AssemblyAI](https://www.assemblyai.com/) - Speech Recognition